What is the Operating Cash Flow Ratio?

 Interpretation of Operating Cash Flow Ratio

 The operating cash flow ratio measures a company’s short-term liquidity.
-If the ratio is less than 1, the company generated less cash from operations than needed to pay off its short-term liabilities.
+If the ratio is less than 1, the company generated less cash from operations than is needed to pay off its short-term liabilities.
 This signals short-term problems and a need for more capital.
 A higher ratio – greater than 1.0 – is preferred by investors, creditors, and analysts, as it means a company can cover its current short-term liabilities and still have earnings left over.
 Companies with a high or increasing operating cash flow ratio are generally considered to be in good financial health.

 - The operating cash flow ratio is a liquidity ratio that measures how well a company can pay off its current liabilities with cash generated from core business operations.